-On October 20, 2014, the Company announced that it had received from Pope Asset Management LLC a requisition to call an extraordinary shareholders' meeting to remove a majority of the directors (being all of the directors, except for Julian Hammond, Marcus Rhodes and Jim Rawls).
+On October 20, 2014, the Company announced that it had received from Pope Asset Management LLC ("PAM") a requisition to call an extraordinary shareholders' meeting to remove a majority of the directors (being all of the directors, except for Julian Hammond, Marcus Rhodes and Jim Rawls).

-On October 30, 2014, the Company announced that it had entered into an agreement with SinoHan extending the long stop date for completing the sale by the Company of a 50% interest in Tethys Kazakhstan S.A. to May 1, 2015.
+On October 31, 2014, the Company announced that it had entered into an agreement with SinoHan extending the long stop date for completing the sale by the Company of a 50% interest in Tethys Kazakhstan S.A. to May 1, 2015.

-On November 5, 2014, the Company announced that its Board of Directors had received a requisition from Pope Asset Management LLC (the "Proposing Shareholder") to call an Extraordinary General Meeting of the Company.
-Further to engaging with the Proposing Shareholder and certain other shareholders of the Company in connection with the requisition, the Board agreed that Dr. David Robson and Liz Landles would step down with immediate effect and that those directors nominated by the Proposing Shareholder - David Botting, David Roberts, John Bell and David Henderson (the "Nominated Directors") would be put forward for election at an Extraordinary General Meeting ("EGM") to be held.
+On November 5, 2014, the Company announced that its Board of Directors had received a requisition from PAM (the "Proposing Shareholder") to call an Extraordinary General Meeting ("EGM") of the Company.
+Further to engaging with the Proposing Shareholder and certain other shareholders of the Company in connection with the requisition, the Board agreed that Dr. David Robson and Liz Landles would step down with immediate effect and that those directors nominated by the Proposing Shareholder - David Botting, David Roberts, John Bell and David Henderson, would be put forward for election at an EGM to be held.
 In addition, Denise Lay was to continue as a director of the Company and that the remaining directors named in the requisition were to step down from the Board on the evening before the date of the EGM.

 In November 2014, the Company announced the resignation of Dr. David Robson, Elizabeth Landles, Peter Lilley, Piers Johnson and Zalmay Khalilzad as directors of the Company and the appointment of John Bell, David Henderson, David Roberts and David Botting as directors, with John Bell serving as Executive Chairman.
-As a result of these changes to the board of directors, Pope Asset Management LLC agreed not to pursue its earlier requisition for an extraordinary shareholders' meeting.
+As a result of these changes to the Board of Directors, PAM agreed not to pursue its earlier requisition for an extraordinary shareholders' meeting.